Translation - Japanese: PSoC® の USB Audio Class サポート - KBA93271 - Community Translated (JA)

 Does the PSoC® family of devices support the USB Audio Class?
 If so, are there any example projects that can be used as a reference?

 Figure 1 shows the available USB audio projects that can be found using the USBFS keyword.

 Figure 1.
-Find Example Project Window
+Find Example Project Window in PSoC Creator

-These three examples should provide the fundamental framework needed to develop a broad range of audio applications using isochronous (ISO) endpoints.
-In conjunction with these examples, you can use information provided in the Universal Serial Bus Device Class Definition for Audio Devices, provided by the USB Implementers Forum (USB-IF), to develop additional audio applications.
+These code examples should provide the fundamental framework needed to develop a broad range of audio applications using isochronous (ISO) endpoints.
+In conjunction with these examples, you can use the information provided in the Universal Serial Bus Device Class Definition for Audio Devices, provided by the USB Implementers Forum (USB-IF), to develop additional audio applications.

 Note that Microsoft Windows 2000/XP and beyond are released with built-in Audio Class Drivers.
 No additional drivers need to be provided by the end-user.
 For additional information on USB descriptors and ISO endpoints, see the following application notes or contact Technical Support: